Prev: Next: Up: Balancer[Contents][Index]

 In the simplest case, a dynamic backend can be created using A or AAAA DNS records.
 If several records correspond to the hostname defined in the Address statement, pound can either create a single backend for each of them, or select one of them in round-robin fashion and use it to create a backend.
 Rest of backend parameters (port value, priority, etc.) will be taken from its matrix declaration.

 A more advanced way to create dynamic backends is using SRV records.
 Each SRV record has four associated parameters: priority, weight, target and port.
 The priority value defines the pound balancer group where to put generated backends.
-Weight is assigned as the priority for each generated backend.
+Weight is assigned as the priority for each generated backend7.
 Finally, target is used as hostname to obtain IP addresses for the backends.
 For example, suppose the following DNS records are defined:

 $ORIGIN _tcp.example.org.